Freeman Archibald Grant Haynes1

 M, #14385, b.
 15 July 1883, d.
 30 March 1954

-Major Guy Temple Montacute Larnach-Nevill, 4th Marquess of Abergavenny was born on 15 July 1883.1 He was the son of Lord George Montacute Nevill and Florence Mary Soanes.1 He married Isabel Nellie Larnach, daughter of James Walker Larnach and Lady Isabel Lettice Theodosia Boyle, on 30 October 1909 at St. Peters Church, Eaton Square, London, England.1,2 He died on 30 March 1954 at age 70.1
+Major Guy Temple Montacute Larnach-Nevill, 4th Marquess of Abergavenny was born on 15 July 1883.1 He was the son of Lord George Montacute Nevill and Florence Mary Soanes.1 He married Isabel Nellie Larnach, daughter of James Walker Larnach and Lady Isabel Lettice Theodosia Boyle, on 30 October 1909 at St. Peters Church, Eaton Square, London, EnglandG.1,2 He died on 30 March 1954 at age 70.1

 Children of Major Guy Temple Montacute Larnach-Nevill, 4th Marquess of Abergavenny and Isabel Nellie Larnach